kazmi066/MERN-authentication/README.md

-# jwt-authentication
-jwt authentication with sessions and cookies
+# Authentication using MERN stack

+stuff used:
+- jwt
+- context API
+- Material ui
+- bcrypt for password encryption
+- express-sessions to store sessions